 Compiling MariaDB for Debugging Using the CMAKE_BUILD_TYPE Option

-On Unix systems, you can build a debug build by executing cmake and by setting the CMAKE_BUILD_TYPE option to Debug.
+You can configure build a debug build by executing cmake and by setting the CMAKE_BUILD_TYPE option to Debug.
 For example:

 You can find a list of the needed packages/libraries for building on Linux here.